What is the treatment for lung cancer?

 There are a few different types of surgery.
 The surgeon might remove a section of your lung or your whole lung.

 - immunotherapies: These are medicines that work on the immune system in the body to enhance its response to cancer cells.
+An example is pembrolizumab, which can be used on its own or in combination with chemotherapy to treat metastatic NSCLC.

 This treatment uses high-energy X-rays to destroy cancer cells.
+This can be both curative and palliative – helping to manage symptoms.

 These are treatments to help reduce your symptoms and improve your quality of life.
 This includes controlling pain and symptoms such as fatigue, anxiety and breathlessness.
 Palliative care is there to provide support at all stages of cancer.
 There’s evidence to show that in some cases, early palliative care can lead to significant improvements in your quality of life and mood.